yochaigal/cairn/wip/2e/forest-seeds.md

   - Create loops, branching paths, dead-ends, and shortcuts between points.
   - Some paths are Conditional, represented by a crossed line.
   - Some paths are Hidden, represented by a dashed line.
-  - Create intersections (crossed lines) with no points in between.
+  - If possible, create intersections (crossed lines) with no points in between.
 - Create trails by drawing over paths that connect 3-4 points in an obvious, consistent, or interesting manner.
-  - Short, isolated paths between points and hidden paths are not usually a part of a trail.
+  - Hidden paths and short, isolated routes are not usually a part of a trail.
   - Use colored pencils or crayons to help distinguish different trails.
 - Roll on the [Trail Types](#trail-types) table for each trail, recording the results in your notebook.